totaldebug/totaldebug.uk/_posts/2015-07-29-mikrotik-openvpn-server-with-linux-client.md

 This is where I got stuck the most, no articles explain where to get the Certificate for the Client from, for a seasoned pro this may seem like something very simple however to a newbie to this type of deployment its information I really could have done with!

-Well the answer I now know is quite simple, you use the same Certificate for a Client and Server, Lots of articles I found mentioned having a client cert but that didnt seem to work for me.
+Well the answer I now know is quite simple, you use the same Certificate for a Client and Server, Lots of articles I found mentioned having a client cert but that didn't seem to work for me.

 First we must install OpenVPN and create the configuration